Crop Seasons in India: Rabi, Kharif and Zaid

 Different Types of Crops in India that Grow Depending Upon Different Crop Seasons in India

-We have discussed the different main crop types and their seasons in India.
+We have discussed the different main crop types and crop seasons in India.
 India depends mainly on agriculture for its livelihood and has three main types of crops: Zaid, Rabi, and Kharif.
 In India, the Kharif cropping season runs from July to October, the Rabi cropping season from October to November, and the Zaid cropping season starts in March and ends in June.

 Difference in all three